crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue with the disk watermark sys checks which would incorrectly report all of them as failed if :ref:`cluster.routing.allocation.disk.threshold_enabled
+  <cluster.routing.allocation.disk.threshold_enabled>` was set to false.

 - Fixed an issue were a query on a sub-query with ambiguous columns would return the same values for all of the ambiguous columns.
 An example is ``SELECT * FROM (SELECT * FROM t1, t2) AS tjoin`` where both ``t1`` and